goliatone/simple-project-generator/README.md

 -->

 TODO:
+- [ ] Conditional files:
+    - [ ] When an option is selected some files get added
+- [ ] Create a random port number for REPL
 - [ ] When we copy a template project, we might need to npm install dependencies form the prompt file.
 - [ ] Ensure we pass context across all middleware